-Maureen is the Director of the Continuing Education & Workforce Development Division of Vermont Technical College.
-Maureen has worked in higher education, focusing on workforce and professional development, for over 18 years to support business and industry in realizing strategic and organizational goals through well-planned and implemented training programs.
+Maureen is the Associate Dean of Continuing Education & Workforce Development Division of Vermont Tech.
+Maureen has worked in higher education, focusing on workforce and professional development, for over 20 years to support business and industry in realizing strategic and organizational goals through well-planned and implemented training programs.
 Before joining Vermont Tech, Maureen worked with the University of Vermont Division of Continuing Education as the Regional Director of the UVM Center in Montpelier where she coordinated both credit and non-credit programming utilizing, in part, distance learning technologies.
-Maureen has a B.A. in Political Science and English and an M.P.A.—with an emphasis in leadership development and Public Health—from UVM.
+Maureen has a B.A. in Political Science and English and an M.P.A. from UVM.
+She received a certificate in Workforce Development from the University of Virginia and is a DDI certified trainer.
 Maureen has been a long-time member of UPCEA and former Commissioner and a member of NERHRT, ASTD and Rotary.

-Dianne is an education and training specialist with the Continuing Education Division of Vermont Tech.
-She consults and presents for businesses, schools, professional groups, and organizations in the United States and Canada.
-Dianne's interactive seminars focus on strengthening individual and group capacity through training and development in leadership skills, change and conflict management, communication skills, and facilitation tools and techniques.
-Dianne has served as an educator for over thirty years and has been recognized for her excellence in teaching.
-She holds both a Professional Educator and Administrator License in education from the State of Vermont.
-Dianne is a certified trainer of Malcolm Baldrige Quality Concepts and a certified facilitator for Developmental Dimensions International Learning Systems (DDI®).
+Dianne is the Director of Business Learning & Development within the Office of Continuing Education & Workforce Development at Vermont Tech.
+She consults and teaches for businesses, schools, professional groups, and organizations in the United States and Canada.
+Dianne's practical and interactive seminars focus on strengthening individual and group capacity through training and development in leadership skills, change and conflict management, communication skills, customer service training, and facilitation tools and techniques.
+Dianne has served as an education for over 35 years and has been recognized for her excellence in teaching.
+She is a practitioner of Malcolm Baldridge Quality Concepts, the Predictive Index, and DISC.
+She is a certified facilitator for Developmental Dimensions International Learning (DDI) and, as a life-long learner herself, has recently completed certificate programs in Crucial Conversations, Veterans on Campus, and Disney's Institutes on Quality Service and Employee Engagement.
 Her education includes a B.S. and M.Ed. from the University of Vermont.

-Carrie is a Project Manager with the Continuing Education and Workforce Development office where she oversees the financial matters for the office, as well as coordinates company-based certificate and degree programs.
+Carrie is the Business Manager for the Continuing Education and Workforce Development office where she oversees the financial matters for the office, as well as coordinates company-based certificate and degree programs.
 Carrie works one-on-one with students to provide non-instructional advising and is the liaison for students and administrative departments at Vermont Tech.
 Prior to joining Vermont Tech in 2000, Carrie worked as a legal secretary and real estate paralegal in Chittenden County.
 Carrie’s office is located in Randolph Center.
-Carrie holds a B.S. from Vermont Technical College in Business Technology & Management.
+Carrie holds a B.S. from Vermont Tech in Business Technology & Management.